psugihara/joint/Tests/Readme.md

 --------------------------------------------------------------------------------------------------------------
 snippet_tests
 -------------
-The "snippet_tests" script tests files that contain a line/snippet of code.
+The "snippet_tests" script tests files in the ./Snippets folders that contain a line/snippet of code.
 These files are designated by the names input#.
 For example: input1, input2, etc.
 --------------------------------------------------------------------------------------------------